How to prepare

 ㆍ NCEA Year 13: NSN verification required

-ㆍCambridge CIE Year 13: Candidate number or Year 12 report card required
+ㆍCambridge CIE Year 13: candidate number or Year 12 report card required

 ㆍIB Diploma Year 13: Year 12 report card required